solatar/RegexToNfa/README.md

 concatenated characters.
 For example, (a|b|c)\*abc becomes (a|b|c)\*.a.b.c.
 User may enter their regex in regular form.
 Parentheses are used for grouping characters but they are dropped when regex is converted into postfix form.

+Currently the app supports these regular expression operations: | for alternation/union, . for concatenation and * for closure (zero or more).
+It does not (yet) support operations ? (zero or one) or + (one or more).

 Run the app from command line:

 ```